vedranvuk/flatfile/README.md

 ## Cons

-* Waste space increases with Delete and Modify operations.
+* Waste space introduced with each Delete and Modify operation.
+* Potentional fragmentation increased with non-preallocated stream.

 ## License